ronakupadhyaya/Horizons-week-07/day3/hohoho.md

 You already have a `Users` class that shows us a list of users and lets us message them.
 We want to do basically the same thing on this view, with a slight
 twist: sharing our location.
-Whenever you recognize this pattern--_I want to do basically the same thing, with a twist--_you know it's time to modularize your code.
+Whenever you recognize this pattern--_I want to do basically the same thing, with a twist_--you know it's time to modularize your code.
 In this case, we want to abstract away the bits of the `Users` class that we're going to use across both views, the one that lets the user sends messages and the new one that lets the user share their location.